stefanbaur/swpscraper/README.md

 Note: Oysttyer can be git cloned from https://github.com/oysttyer/oysttyer.git

-TODO: try to handle everything with curl, or at least replace wget with curl; place swpscraper.sh in /usr/local/bin/ or similar, add cron job (be sure to check if script is already running, you don't want multiple instances)
+TODO: try to handle everything with curl, or at least replace wget with curl; place swpscraper.sh in /usr/local/bin/ or similar, add cron job (be sure to check if script is already running, you don't want multiple instances), check why URLLIST still isn't unique,

 Ideas for the future: split script in half - one for scraping and updating the DB, one for selecting URLs from the DB and tweeting them; use xmlstarlet for scraping instead of lynx -dump - might allow better selection of what is a headline link and what not.
+Also, actual articles (as opposed to galleries and videos) have a json block with datePublished, dateModified, and image (this is the preview image Twitter grabs).
+If the image tag contains "opengraphlogo.png", it's an article without an actual image, so it can be skipped.
+Parsing this json block might make it easier to tell which articles should be tweeted and which not.
+Another criteria could be if the page text contains the strings "Symbolbild" or "Symbolfoto".

 Questions, suggestions, etc.: https://twitter.com/farbenstau